Hecate2/Ignareo-ISML-auto-voter/README.md

 To deploy multiple processes of servers, change **portList** in Ammunition.py, Ignaleo.py and captchaServer.py.

 ## Accessories:
-**ISMLnextGen**, which contains some prototypes and basic code blocks, is the lab for my development of IGN.
+**ISMLnextGen**, which contains some prototypes and basic code blocks, is the lab for the development of IGN.

 # Acknowledgement
 First of all, please allow me to extend my sincerest gratitude to